Saturday, August 25, 2012

 Success is the attainment of dreams and aspirations no matter how big or small.
 It's how we create it and not just destined to be.

-9. Tony Robbins said success without fulfillment is failure.
+9. Tony Robbins said success without fulfillment is a failure.
 Does your definition of success include things that give you a sense of meaning?

 © 2012 Del Cusay